 Principle Of Least Astonishment

-“SOLID” is actually a group of object-oriented design principles used by individual developers when writing code.
+“SOLID” is actually a group of object-oriented design principles.
 Each letter in “SOLID” represents one of the principles, which are:

-- Single responsibility states that every module or class should have responsibility over a single part of the functionality provided by the software and that responsibility should be entirely encapsulated by the class;
+- Single responsibility states that every module or class should have responsibility for a single part of the functionality provided by the software and that responsibility should be entirely encapsulated by the class;

 - Open-closed states that software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification;

-- Liskov substitution states that the inhereted class should complement, not replace, the behaviour of the base class;
+- Liskov substitution states that the inherited class should complement, not replace, the behavior of the base class;

 - Interface segregation states that no client should be forced to depend on methods it does not use;